-Now, those brave and patient souls among you who have read all of that, will now know the confusion that lies behind the presence of two quite different images in Eastern Orthodox iconography.
+So, those brave and patient souls among you who have read all of that will now know the confusion that lies behind the presence of two quite different images in Eastern Orthodox iconography.
 We have already seen the first, which shows the Centurion beseeching Jesus to heal his pais, which is generally interpreted to be his slave by the admixture of Luke’s version of the story with that of Matthew.

 John’s story, however, results in quite a different icon type, in which the Centurion (not just “royal official”) has Jesus heal his son.

 Here is an example from the Dionysiou Monastery on Mount Athos:

 We see Jesus and his disciples at left, and the Centurion at right, beside the bed on which his son lies.

 “Christ Healing the Son of the Centurion.”

 Now in Eastern Orthodoxy, Matthew’s tale of the healing of the Centurion’s “servant” is read on the fourth Sunday after Pentecost.
 John’s tale of the Royal Official’s (“Nobleman’s”) son is read on Monday of the 3rd week In Pascha.
 They are treated as two quite separate “miracles.”
 But in practice — including in iconography — they are often confused, as we see from the Dionysiou fresco, in which we find the Centurion (not “royal official/nobleman”) of Matthew and Luke, but the Centurion’s son (from the Gospel of John) is the one being healed, not his slave.